Your cart is currently empty!

 ATP, or adenosine triphosphate, is the energy currency of the body.
 When you eat, you get the fuel your body needs to function – carbohydrates and fats.
 However, these carbs and fats are not in a form that is easy to use on a cellular level.
 To be able to use it, the cells first need to convert it into energy.

-The energy production process takes place in a part of the cell called the mitochondria.
+The energy production process occurs in a part of the cell called the mitochondria.
 The mitochondria break down glucose using oxygen and then turn it into energy using protein complexes called the mitochondrial electron transport chain.

 The chemical bonds of ATP molecules store energy, and all the cell needs to do to access it, is to break those bonds.
 ATP is used to fuel all of the metabolic reactions and processes that happen in the cell.
 Varieties of ribose, a five-carbon sugar that is a part of ATP, are even used to form the DNA and RNA in the cells.